orsolyalukacs/d3-projects/README.md

 ## Mastering data visualization in D3.js :earth_africa:

-Project activities created during studying mastering d3.js and data visualization.
+Project activities created during studying a mastering d3.js and data visualization course.

 ## How to start the projects: